New homes offer you a lot of benefits.

 More commonly, the builder will sell the model homes after they are done selling their other homes.
 For a large community this will be when all the homes are sold.

 You can also find model homes owned by smaller builders on a single lot.
-They will sell them after they have a new model.
+They will occasionally sell these after they have a new model elsewhere.

 Buying a model home after the community is sold is a great idea if you want a well appointed home, ready to move in to.

 Tip #4: Check For (Almost) New Homes

 Ok, so technically these homes are not new.